theaadya/monster-dairy/README.md

 ```

 The are different features available for the user:
+- Browse a wide range of products
 - Add item to Cart
 - Checkout Cart
+- Track your Order
 - Apply for Subscription
 - Apply for Membership
 - Cancel your order

 ### Admin Side

 Only the administrators can access the Admin Page.
 They can then view the Sales, Products, Outlets, Inventory, and Staff personal information.

 The admin login is (Username, Password):